cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/readme.md

 This pipeline executes the following steps [after a developer has promoted their code in ISPW](../pipelines/basic_scenario.md):
 - Retrieve the mainframe code from ISPW for later analysis by SonarQube
-- Retrieve any missing copybooks that were not part of the promotion, but are required by SonarQube
-- Retrieve Topaz for Total Test unit test definitions for the corresponding ISPW application from GitHub
+- Retrieve Topaz for Total Test test definitions for the corresponding ISPW application from GitHub
 - Execute those test scenarios that belong to the COBOL programs that have been promoted
 - Retrieve the Code Coverage metrics generated during test execution from the mainframe repository
 - Pass all information (sources, test results, code coverage metrics) to SonarQube